aiforged/docs/docs/services/extract-and-verify/document-intelligence-prebuilt-models.md

 | Allow Process Table Creation | Enable to create new table definitions for unknown tables. |
 | Save OCR Layout              | Save OCR layout including lines and words.                 |

-{% hint style="info" %}
+!!! info
     No training, labelling, or dataset upload is needed for prebuilt models—just select your model and start processing.
-{% endhint %}

 ***